AUTISM SELF-DIAGNOSIS…YAY OR NAY?

 Even professionals don’t agree amongst themselves!

-What are the criteria you deem 100% certain for 100% of autistic people that you can ever be 100% sure someone who says is autistic really isn’t?
 Do you really think you know anyone well enough to make such a statement?
 Do you want to be the kind of person who falsely accuses an actual autistic person of faking their autism?
 I know that I don’t.

 When we start questioning autistic people’s autistic status, we always end up harming autistic people.
 There will always be something about every autistic person that can be used against them, to declare them non-autistic.
 Even if there is nothing, people will simply make things up.

 Questioning someone’s autistic status is already being used as a weapon.
 It’s unacceptable.
 It doesn’t stop people who want to lie about being autistic from doing so.
 Nothing does.
-But it does great harm to actual autistic people who get targeted and have their autism questioned.
+But it does great harm to actually autistic people who get targeted and have their autism questioned.

 Every autistic person deserves the chance to understand that they are autistic.
 Every autistic person deserves to live a happy, healthy, autistic life.
 Every autistic person deserves self-understanding, self-acceptance, self-advocacy, peer support, community, acceptance, inclusion, accommodation, rights, justice – all of the things that knowing you are autistic opens the door for.